 If you need to change any information on the MMJ Online System, please do so within five business days of the change.
 All applications are reviewed in order of date received.
-The program mails your Plastic ID card 1-2 weeks after your application receives approval.
+The program mails your Plastic ID card 7-10 days after your application receives approval.

 The list of qualifying conditions includes, but is not necessarily limited to: